Program and Agenda

 As the world begins to feel the impacts of climate change and looks ahead to the international climate talks in Paris in 2015, a new standard is being established for responsible corporate engagement in the climate policy debate.
 What are the actions companies can take today?
 What is the business case for engaging on policy issues?
 What are the core elements of responsible corporate engagement on climate policy?
 As more companies advocate for strong climate policies at the local, national and global level, it is essential that their corporate lobbying practices align with their internal sustainability goals.
 This workshop will highlight the positive role businesses can play in accelerating climate policy action, using the Guide to Responsible Engagement in Climate Policy – released jointly by the U.N.
 Global Compact, the World Resources Institute, WWF, CDP, Ceres and others as a foundation.

-- Tim Smith, Senior Vice President, Walden Asset Management (moderator)
+- Tim Smith, Senior Vice President, Director ESG Shareowner Engagement, Walden Asset Management (moderator)

 Powering the Future: Exploring the U.S. Energy-Water Nexus

 Managing water and energy in a climate-stressed world brings us face-to-face with risks that can threaten unprepared regional communities, companies and investors.
 Critical industries such as the U.S. electric power and oil and gas sectors are increasingly vulnerable to water shortages and constraints, yet their business models require water at the right time and place to remain profitable.
-This interactive panel will explore the interdependence between water and energy in the context of how we power our transportation sector.
-From water use and impacts of shale oil and gas extraction, to the vast water requirements of power generation, to the implications for automotive product design, this workshop will highlight different scenarios and solutions available over the next 25 years.
+This interactive panel will explore the interdependence between water and energy in the context of how we develop and deliver energy.
+From water use and impacts of shale oil and gas extraction to the vast water requirements of power generation, this workshop will highlight different scenarios and solutions available over the next 25 years.

 The 21st Century Investor Part 2: The Value of Engaging Companies on Sustainability Issues